spicetify/marketplace/README.md

 ## Basic card loading functionality:
 1. `componentDidMount` triggers `newRequest`, which triggers `loadAmount(30)`
 2. `loadAmount` calls `loadPage` in a loop until it has the requested amount of cards or runs out of results
 3. `loadPage` calls `getRepos(page)` to get the next page of extensions.
-It queries the GitHub API for any repos with the "spicetify-extension" topic.
+It queries the GitHub API for any repos with the "spicetify-extensions" topic.
 We'll likely add our own tag in the future, like "spicetify-marketplace".
 4. The it loops through all the results and runs `fetchRepoExtensions()` or `getThemeRepos()`, which fetches a `manifest.json` file from the repo's root folder.
 If it finds one, we generate a card based on the info.
 * Or if the active tab is "Installed", `loadPage` calls `getLocalStorageDataFromKey(LOCALSTORAGE_KEYS.installedSnippets)` to get the extensions from the localstorage and generate the cards from there.
 * Or if the active tab is "Snippets", `loadPage` calls `fetchCssSnippets()` and generates cards from the most recent `snippets.json` on GitHub.

 ## manifest.json
 In order to show up in the custom app, your repo needs to follow these requirements:
-* Have the matching **GitHub topic tag** ("**spicetify-extension**" currently, will likely change)
+* Have the matching **GitHub topic tag** ("**spicetify-extensions**" currently, will likely change)
 * Have a **`manifest.json`** in the root folder
     * `name`: Your extension name
     * `description`: Description for your extension